Welcome to BCARC.

 Our Hoo Doo repeater is now linked 24/7 to the NIRG repeater on Blossom Peak.
 This now gives us coverage into much of Kootenai, Shoshone, Benewah and Bonner counties of Idaho as well as parts of Spokane and Pend Oreille counties of Washington.
 The Blossom Peak site also has Echolink and IRLP access to link with sites and talkgroups around the globe.
 When traveling you can also connect through a site where you are at back to Blossom Peak to talk to family and friends back home.
 More info about this linked system can be found at the North Idaho Repeater Group website.

-Please join today or renew your past membership for 2017.
+Please join today by downloading club membership application from the Downloads Page.
 Club Dues are $18.00 per year for individual membership.
 Family members at same address receive a discount which is $9.00 for 2nd family member and $6.00 for each additional family member at the same address.
-Club Dues can be sent to the Club PO Box
+Club Application and Dues can be sent to the Club PO Box

 PO BOX 792

 BCARC Club Nets are held every Sunday evening on-the-air at 7:00 PM local time on the North Idaho Repeater Group linked repeater system.
 Following the net we hold a simplex radio tree net to try and form a simplex network to communicate accross Bonner County in the event that the Repeaters go down. this net is held on 146.52